juninjae/juninjae.github.io/_projects/2Auto Balancing Case.md

 ---

 ### Problem & Motivation
-{% include elements/figure.html image="/assets/images/ABC/slides/slide1.JPG" %}
+{% include elements/figure.html image="/assets/images/ABC/slides/slide1.jpg" %}

 Conventional suitcases often tilt forward on carpets, ramps, and uneven surfaces, **requiring users to apply excessive wrist torque** to maintain posture.
 As suitcase use increases with frequent travel and long-distance mobility, the demand for reduced user fatigue and improved handling comfort continues to grow.
 Unlike existing autonomous suitcases that rely on costly and complex vision based SLAM systems, this project focuses on automating posture stabilization-allowing users to simply push the suitcase without exerting extra wrist effort.

 ### Solution Concept
-{% capture carousel_images %}
-/assets/images/ABC/slides/solution1.png
-/assets/images/ABC/slides/solution2.png
-{% endcapture %}
-{% include elements/carousel.html carousel_id="abc-solution" carousel_images=carousel_images %}
+{% include elements/figure.html image="/assets/images/ABC/slides/slide2.jpg" %}

 Introduced a **mass-shifting upper body** design that moves the luggage’s center of gravity rearward during pushing.
 By preventing initial tipping, the design eliminates the need for users to apply wrist torque to maintain balance.
 Unlike complex self-driving suitcases, this design maintains simplicity while enhancing ergonomic comfort and stability.

 ### Hardware Development